NisarLDev/Port-Scanner-Python-Udemy/README.md

  ## Test

-  If you want to test the scanner, use this page:
+ If you want to test the scanner legally, use this page:

   http://scanme.nmap.org